emotion-analysis-project/SemEval2025-Task11/README.md

 It's crucial to understand that this task is about perceived emotion and not about:
 - The emotion evoked in the reader
 - The emotion of someone else mentioned in the text
-- Or even the true emotion of the speaker (which cannot be definitively known from just a short text snippet) [6]
+- Or even the true emotion of the speaker (which cannot be definitively known from just a short text snippet) [Ref]

-This distinction is important because perceived emotions can differ from actual emotions due to various factors such as cultural context, individual differences in emotional expression, and the limitations of text-based communication [7].
+This distinction is important because perceived emotions can differ from actual emotions due to various factors such as cultural context, individual differences in emotional expression, and the limitations of text-based communication [Ref].

 ## Languages